Instructions for Authors

-1) read the Aims & Scope to gain an overview and assess if your manuscript is suitable for this journal;
+- read the Aims & Scope to gain an overview and assess if your manuscript is suitable for this journal;

-4) ensure that all authors have approved the content of the submitted manuscript.
+- Ensure that all authors have approved the content of the submitted manuscript.

 Types of Publications

-- Articles: research manuscripts report new evidence or new conclusions which have neither been published before nor are under consideration for publication in another journal.
-MDPI considers all original research manuscripts provided that the work reports scientifically sound experiments and provides a substantial amount of new information.
-We strongly recommend authors not to unnecessarily divide their work into several related manuscripts, although short Communications of preliminary, but significant, results will be considered.
+- Articles: Original research manuscripts.
+The journal considers all original research manuscripts provided that the work reports scientifically sound experiments and provides a substantial amount of new information.
+Authors should not unnecessarily divide their work into several related manuscripts, although short Communications of preliminary, but significant, results will be considered.
 The quality and impact of the study will be considered during peer review.

 - Reviews: These provide concise and precise updates on the latest progress made in a given area of research.
 Systematic reviews should follow the PRISMA guidelines.

 Accepted File Formats

-Authors must use the Microsoft Word template or LaTeX template to prepare their manuscript.
+Authors are encouraged to use the Microsoft Word template or LaTeX template to prepare their manuscript.
 Using the template file will substantially shorten the time to complete copy-editing and publication of accepted manuscripts.
 The total amount of data for all files must not exceed 120 MB.
 If this is a problem, please contact the Editorial Office [email protected].
 Accepted file formats are:

 A cover letter must be included with each manuscript submission.
-It should be concise and explain why the content of your paper is significant, placing your findings in the context of existing work and why it fits the scope of the journal.
-Please confirm that neither the manuscript nor any parts of its content are currently under consideration or published in another journal.
-Any prior submissions of the manuscript to MDPI journals must be acknowledged.
-The names of proposed and excluded reviewers should be provided in the submission system, not in the cover letter.
+It should be concise and explain why the content of the paper is significant, placing the findings in the context of existing work.
+It should explain why the manuscript fits the scope of the journal.

 - Research manuscripts should comprise:

 - Review manuscripts should comprise the front matter, literature review sections and the back matter.
 The template file can also be used to prepare the front and back matter of your review manuscript.
 It is not necessary to follow the remaining structure.
 Structured reviews and meta-analyses should use the same structure as research articles and ensure they conform to the PRISMA guidelines.

-- SI Units (International System of Units) should be used for this journal.
-Imperial, US customary and other units should be converted to SI units whenever possible before submission of a manuscript to the journal.
+- SI Units (International System of Units) should be used.
+Imperial, US customary and other units should be converted to SI units whenever possible.

 These sections should appear in all manuscript types

 - Author List and Affiliations: Authors' full first and last names must be provided.
 The initials of any middle names can be added.
-The PubMed/MEDLINE standard format is used for affiliations: complete address information including city, zip code, state/province, country, and all email addresses.
+The PubMed/MEDLINE standard format is used for affiliations: complete address information including city, zip code, state/province, and country.
 At least one author should be designated as corresponding author, and his or her email address and other details should be included at the end of the affiliation section.
 Please read the criteria to qualify for authorship.

 - Abstract: The abstract should be a total of about 200 words maximum.
 The abstract should be a single paragraph and should follow the style of structured abstracts, but without headings: 1) Background: Place the question addressed in a broad context and highlight the purpose of the study; 2) Methods: Describe briefly the main methods or treatments applied.
 Include any relevant preregistration numbers, and species and strains of any animals used.
 3) Results: Summarize the article's main findings; and 4) Conclusion: Indicate the main conclusions or interpretations.
 The abstract should be an objective representation of the article: it must not contain results which are not presented and substantiated in the main text and should not exaggerate the main conclusions.

 - Keywords: Three to ten pertinent keywords need to be added after the abstract.
 We recommend that the keywords are specific to the article, yet reasonably common within the subject discipline.